zahrasalarian/State-Machines/README.md

 # State-Machines

-membership_algorithm.py:
+## membership_algorithm.py:
-gives a .txt file including description of a DFA in below format:
+gives a DFA_input_1.txt file including description of a DFA in below format:

 //alphabet:
 a b